Prag8855/aab/content/guides/cancel-bvg-yearly-ticket.md

 You can cancel your BVG yearly ticket [on the BVG website](https://abo.bvg.de/de/).
 Go [here](https://abo.bvg.de/de/subscriber/register), enter your customer number (*Kundennummer*), and cancel your subscription.

-## How to cancel by mail
+## How to cancel by post

 You must cancel your yearly ticket **at least 6 weeks before the end of your subscription**.[^3] That's what the BVG says, but cancelled my subscription 3 weeks before it ended.[^0]

-You can cancel by email or by mail, but it's easier to do it online.
+You can cancel by email or by post, but it's easier to do it online.

 ### 1. Find your BVG contract number